kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -s
 Use shortened, single-line messages to report BREX errors instead of multiline indented messages.

--v -V -q -D
-Verbosity of the output.

 -w &lt;severities&gt;
 Specify a list of severity levels for business rules.